Sydney to Broken Hill road trip itinerary

 How long is the drive from Sydney to Broken Hill?

-The drive from Sydney to Broken Hill is about 1200 kilometres and takes about 13 hours, regardless of whether you take the northern or the souther route.
+The drive from Sydney to Broken Hill is about 1200 kilometres and takes about 13 hours, regardless of whether you take the northern or the southern route.
 But I wouldn’t recommend doing it non-stop.

 In fact, I would suggest stopping overnight at least twice to make the journey more enjoyable (and potentially even more if you want to explore this part of New South Wales).